gabriela-fibor/gabriela-fibor/README.md

+## Business Informatics Student | Aspiring Data Analyst | SQL & Python

-## Hi there 👋
+Hi there 👋
 I'm Gabriela and I'm taking my first steps in the exciting world of IT and enthusiastically developing my skills.

 ### My background

-* **Education**: I hold a Bachelor's degree in Economics from the University of Wrocław and am currently pursuing a Master's degree in Business Informatics at the Wrocław University of Economics.
+* **Education**: I hold a Bachelor's degree in **Economics** from the University of Wrocław and am currently pursuing a Master's degree in **Business Informatics** at the Wrocław University of Economics.
 * **Online marketing**: My online marketing background, including the 'Skills of Tomorrow' course and e-commerce management internship, provides valuable business insights for tech projects.
 * **English proficiency**: I have a Cambridge Advanced English (C1) certificate.